Potty Training

 Ms. Ashley’s website: https://www.msashleyrobertson.com/

-Childcare facilities must receive parental consent to work on potty training with their children.
+Childcare facilities must receive parental consent to work on potty training/learning with their children.
 It is your right as parents who are sending to any licensed childcare program in the State of Vermont to refuse to allow your child to potty train at school.
 It is also your right to require schools to toilet your child on the potty if they are already using the toilet, even if they are younger than two years old.
 Childcare programs are required to respect parents' wishes when it comes to how they have been nurtured at home.
-See the following regulations: (6.2.5.9, 6.2.5.9 & 5.2.4.1, 5.2.4.1, 5.2.4.3, 5.2.4.4)
+See the following specific regulations for further information: (5.2.4.1, 5.2.4.2, 5.2.4.3, 5.2.4.4 & 6.2.5.8, 6.2.5.9)